Universal descriptions of chemical freeze-out based on pressure and specific heat: Results

 The difference of the EVHRG model, as compared to HRG, is governed by the radius parameter.
-The value of the hardcore radius was estimated as $R_i = 0.3$ fm in the Ref \cite{BraunMunzinger:1999qy}.
-Here in this present work continuum limit LQCD data \cite{Bazavov:2014pvz} of normalised pressure and energy density calculated at $\mu=0$ have been used to understand the effect of radii of particles in EVHRG model.
-Using those LQCD data, $\chi^2$ has been calculated at different radii of mesons $R_m$ and baryons $R_b$ where $\chi^2$ has been defined as
+In this work I have tried to estimate the value of hardcore radius parameter by fitting LQCD data of equation of state instead of tuning $R_h$ by hand.
+Continuum limit LQCD data ~\cite{Bazavov:2014pvz} of two independent thermodynamic observables of the equation of state namely normalized pressure and energy density calculated at $\mu=0$ have been used to understand the effect repulsive interaction in terms of hard core radii of hadrons in EVHRG model.
+Using those LQCD data, $\chi^2$ has been calculated at different radii of hadrons $R_h$ where $\chi^2$ has been defined as